Priyanka Chopra

-Early life
+Early life and career

 Chopra was born on 18 July 1982 in Jamshedpur, Bihar (present-day Jharkhand), to Ashok and Madhu Chopra, both physicians in the Indian Army.
 Her father was a Punjabi Hindu from Ambala.
-Her mother is a Bihari-Magahi Hindu from Jharkhand and is the eldest daughter of Dr. Manohar Kishan Akhouri, a former Congress veteran, and Madhu Jyotsna Akhouri, a former member of Bihar Legislative Assembly.
-Chopra's maternal grandmother, Mrs. Akhouri, was a Malayalee Jacobite Syrian Christian originally named Mary John, from Kumarakom, Kerala.
-Chopra has a brother, Siddharth, who is seven years her junior.
+Her mother is a Bhojpuriya Hindu from Jharkhand and is the eldest daughter of Dr. Manohar Kishan Akhouri, a former Congress veteran, and Madhu Jyotsna Akhouri, a former member of Bihar Legislative Assembly.
+Chopra's maternal grandmother, Mrs. Akhouri, was a Malayali Jacobite Syrian Christian originally named Mary John, from Kumarakom, Kerala.
+Chopra has a brother, Siddharth, who is seven years younger.
 Film actresses Parineeti Chopra, Meera Chopra and Mannara Chopra are her cousins and Neelam Upadhyaya is her sister-in-law.